anoma/nspec/docs/architecture-2/engines/base.juvix.md

 #### Guarded Actions

 To recap, a guarded action consists of a _guard_ and an _action_.
-The guard is a function that evaluates conditions on the engine's local environment to decide if the action should be executed.
-This guard function has as input the trigger that caused the guard to be evaluated, and the local environment of the engine instance to determine if the condition to run the action is met.
-The action is a function that can update the local environment to some extent and may include instructions for setting messages to be sent or creating new engine instances.
+The guard is a function that evaluates conditions on the engine environment to decide if the action should be executed.
+This guard function has as input the trigger that caused the guard to be evaluated, and the environment of the engine instance to determine if the condition to run the action is met.
+The action is a function that can update the engine environment to some extent and may declare terms that will be internally processed as instructions for setting messages to be sent or for creating new engine instances.

 ```juvix